This information gives suggestions on ways you can cope with the loss of a loved one. We hope it’s helpful to you and your family.Back to top

 Here are some ways you can care for yourself as you grieve.

 We all have different ways of caring for ourselves.
 For some people, physical activity, such as taking a walk or exercising, is helpful.
-Other people may prefer being with friends and family or sharing a meal.
+Other people may prefer being with friends and family, sharing a meal, or talking.
 You may want to learn new skills, such as cooking or gardening.
-Making time to learn new ways of finding comfort and pleasure can help you heal.
+Making time to practice ways of finding comfort, pleasure, and meaning can help you as you grieve.

 Grieving alone can be very difficult.
 Creating a support system for you and your family is important.
 This can include: